Summer Work Dangers

 - Try to avoid working in the hottest part of the day, if possible

 Unfortunately, these tips may not be enough to keep you from suffering heat-related injuries and illness.

-If you have suffered injury or illness because of overexposure to heat while on the job, the dedicated Raleigh workers’ compensation attorneys at the Law Office of Sam Scudder, may be able to help you secure the workers’ compensation benefits you need.
+If you have suffered injury or illness because of overexposure to heat while on the job, the dedicated Morehead City workers’ compensation attorneys at the Law Office of Sam Scudder, may be able to help you secure the workers’ compensation benefits you need.
 Call us today at 919-851-3311 to learn more.